Are the Colors Photoshopped In?

 But it is not the same as being close to a subject underwater with controlled light.

-That is why a photograph can show colors that a snorkeler did not notice at the time.
+That is why a photograph can show colors that a snorkeler may not have noticed at the time.
 The picture is not necessarily exaggerating reality.
-It may be showing what was hidden by distance, depth, and filtered light.
+It may be showing what was hidden by distance, depth, movement, and filtered light.

 What the Strobes Do